RunDevelopment/RunDevelopment.github.io/posts/tdb-gma/tbd-general-ma.md

 # Generalized multiply-add method

-In the last article, we went over different way to optimize the function $round(x \cdot 255 / 31)$ and the fastest solution was the multiply-add method.
-In this article, we will analyze the generalized multiply-add method (GMA) and develop and algorithm to quickly iterate all possible constants for a given GMA problem.
+In the last article, I went over different way to optimize the function $round(x \cdot 255 / 31)$ and the fastest solution was the multiply-add method.
+In this article, I will analyze the generalized multiply-add method (GMA) and develop and algorithm to quickly iterate all possible constants for a given GMA problem.

+This article serves as both explanation and proof for the generalized multiply-add problem and the algorithms to solve it.
+As such, it is quite dense and not intended for a general audience.

+## Generalizing the multiply-add method

-## Background
+### Background

 <div class="info">